Low-Rank Graphon Learning for Networks: Low-rank Approaches

-Introducing low-rank structures in graphon models not only improves their ability to capture real-world network data features---such as community structures and latent memberships---but also provides computational advantages through the additive separability of the model.
-In this paper, we propose a novel, computationally efficient, and theoretically grounded method for {learning} the connection probabilities \( \{f(U_i, U_j)\}_{i,j=1}^n \) and the full graphon function \( f \).
-It is important to note that practical methods for estimating general graphon functions in polynomial time are scarce \citep{gao2021minimax}.
+Introducing low-rank structures in graphon models enhances their ability to capture real-world network features, such as community structures and latent memberships, while also offering computational advantages through the model’s additive separability.
+We propose a novel, computationally efficient, and theoretically grounded method for estimating the connection probabilities \( \{f(U_i, U_j)\}_{i,j=1}^n \) and the full graphon function \( f \).
+Notably, practical methods for estimating general graphon functions in polynomial time are scarce \citep{gao2021minimax}.